 Ready to plan your trip, grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!

 If you would like to donate to Passports and Grub click here!

-Do you allow travel warnings to affect your travel decisions and are you still wondering is Los Cabos safe?
+Do you allow Mexico travel advisory to affect your travel decisions and are you still wondering is Cabo San Lucas safe?
 I would love to hear your thoughts so leave me a comment on Facebook, Twitter, or Instagram.